 New Data Handlers: We added new data handlers for importing from General Electric Communicator Logs and from the AMR Database used at Provincial Electric Authority (PEA) in Thailand.
 We also added a window for importing waveforms from Microsoft Wave Sound Format (WAV) Files.

-EDMI Data Files: We updated module that allows import from EDMI text files.
+EDMI Data Files: We updated the module that allows import from EDMI text files.
 It now allows import of measurements from new meters without first adding a serial number for the PQView database as a site property.
 As part of the change, you can specify a default value for nominal frequency and nominal voltage for new sites.